sjjsy/neronet/doc/user_guide.rst

 - The experiment's current state and the times when the state has changed
 - The final output, if the experiment is finished

 The experiment state is either 'defined' (specified but not submitted to any cluster), 'submitted CLUSTER_ID' (submitted to a cluster but not yet running), 'running CLUSTER_ID', 'finished CLUSTER_ID' or 'terminated CLUSTER_ID'.
 CLUSTER_ID will be replaced with the correct cluster's id.

 *Collection status:*
 ::
 	#All experiments that were modified since 2015-11-23
-	Example: neroman --status tmod>2015-11-23
+	Example: nerocli --status tmod>2015-11-23

 	#All experiments that have a specified parameter
-	Example: neroman --status params=*data/1.txt*
+	Example: nerocli --status params=*data/1.txt*

 	#All experiments that have the current state of 'defined'
-	Example: neroman --status defined
+	Example: nerocli --status defined

 The collection status will contain a list of experiments in that collection and their current states.

 *All cluster's statuses:*
 ::
-	neroman --status clusters
+	nerocli --status clusters

 Prints a list of all clusters and their current states.
 A cluster's current state is the number of experiments running in that cluster.

 *Single cluster status:*
 ::
-	Usage: neroman --status CLUSTER_ID
+	Usage: nerocli --status CLUSTER_ID
-	Example neroman --status triton
+	Example nerocli --status triton

 Prints: